 Genworth LTC is a voluntary, employee-paid plan available to benefits-eligible employees of MIT who work at least 20 hours per week.
 The plan is also available to family members ages 18 through 79 including:

 - grandparents, grandparents-in-law

 You pay the full cost of this plan.
-Participation in the LTC plan does require evidence of good health.
+Participation in the LTC plan requires evidence of good health.

 About the plan

-MIT's group Long Term Care (LTC) plan offered by Genworth Life changed for employees enrolling in coverage after April 8, 2018.
-The new plan's daily and maximum benefits, an increase in rates, and revisions to the underwriting guidelines for new participants do not impact previous LTC policyholders.
+MIT's group Long-Term Care (LTC) plan offered by Genworth Life changed for employees enrolling in coverage after April 8, 2018.
+The plan's daily and maximum benefits, increase in rates, and revisions to the underwriting guidelines for new participants do not impact previous LTC policyholders.

 See plan details below.

 |Maximum issue age for eligible family members||Age 75|

 |Eligible employees applying during new hire period (within 45 days of benefit eligible date)||Ages 18-65: Modified Issue: